 By brushing and oiling the wood, mafi planks achieve considerable slip resistance values of R9 / R10 and brushed oaks even hit R11.
-The floors in the Domino collection even reach values up to R12 and R13.
+The floors in the Domino collection even reach values up to R13.
 This puts mafi at the forefront of the industry in terms of slip resistance.

 This is precisely why mafi natural wood flooring is ideal for high-traffic areas such as in hotels, shops, restaurants, and bars, where slip resistance and robustness play an important role in the choice of flooring.

 mafi natural wood floors offer the perfect basis for a carefree shopping experience, a pleasant vacation, or a cozy dinner out.

 The floors of the entire Domino collection are at the forefront of safety, with astounding slip resistance values of R13, making them particularly popular in restaurants and the like.

 Guests and service staff both benefit from a pleasant, yet safe surface.

 The risk of slipping due to food that drops on the floor of the restaurant or the kitchen is readily counteracted with such a highly slip-resistant natural wood floor.

 Domino floors are not manufactured in a symmetrical three-layer structure like the other natural wood flooring from mafi; instead, they come as 40 x 40 mm solid wood squares.

 These many small end-grain blocks are then glued to mesh resulting in finished laying elements that measure 400 x 200 x 19 mm.